History Files

 Kingdom of Salamis

-Cypriot Salamis was to the north of modern Famagusta, on the east coast, with the city state kingdom legendarily being founded by Teukros.
+The Cypriot city of Salamis was to the immediate north of modern Famagusta, on the eastern coast, with the city state kingdom legendarily being founded by Teukros.
 Most of the client kings of this and the other Cypriot cities are relatively poorly documented.
+The first of them for Salamis (or at least the earliest-known) may have existed around the 670s BC, but the translation of an Assyrian inscription to produce the name Salamis is extremely uncertain and open to much deliberation.

 During the late fifth century Persian occupation, Evagoras, pro-Hellenic ruler of the Cypriot city of Salamis, made the first recorded attempt to unify the many city states of Cyprus.
 In 391 BC Evagoras, with the aid of Athens, led a successful revolt against Persia and temporarily made himself master of the island.
 However, Cyprus soon became a Persian possession again.